 Rubber surrounds are the Cone surroundings used as a shock absorber when a sound generates and the Cone goes frontwards and backwards depending on the intensity of sound.

 These are generally made of Butyl rubber which is very flexible and durable too.
 But as this is a type of rubber and flexible, you should take extra care throughout the cleaning process.

 Dome is a circular part situated just at the centre of Cone.
 They are generally made of treated paper and the most sensitive part you should care for during the cleaning process.

-Drivers are the copper coil and situated just behind the Dome.
+Drivers are the copper voice coils and situated just behind the Dome.
 It is surrounded by a magnet and the most important part of a speaker.
-When electric current passed through this coil it pushes the speaker cone frontwards and backward.
+When electric current passed through this coil it pushes the speaker cone frontwards and backwards.
 This process is responsible to make the sound.